 √ The vault provides a single interface, regardless of how many vaults you have in Azure, which regions they support, and which applications use them.

 Anybody with an Azure subscription can create and use key vaults.
-Although Key Vault benefits developers and security administrators, it can be implemented and managed by an organization’s administrator who manages other Azure services for an organization.
-For example, this administrator can sign in with an Azure subscription, create a vault for the organization in which to store keys, and then be responsible for operational tasks, such as:
+Although Key Vault benefits developers and security administrators, it can be implemented and managed by an organization’s administrator who manages other Azure services.
+For example, this administrator can sign in with an Azure subscription, create a vault for the organization in which to store keys, and then be responsible for operational tasks like these:

 - Create or import a key or secret